operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/tutorial.md

 https://github.com/operator-framework/operator-sdk/issues/3447
 -->

 OLM will manage creation of most if not all resources required to run your operator, using a bit of setup from other operator-sdk commands.
-Check out the [OLM integration guide][quickstart-bundle].
+Check out the [OLM integration guide][tutorial-bundle].

 [legacy-quickstart-doc]:https://v0-19-x.sdk.operatorframework.io/docs/ansible/quickstart/
 [migration-guide]:/docs/building-operators/ansible/migration